ethereum-optimism/optimism/op-bindings/bindgen/README.md

 # Running BindGen

-BindGen can be ran in one of two ways:
+BindGen can be run in one of two ways:

 1. Using the provided [Makefile](../Makefile) which defaults some of the required flags
 2. Executing the CLI directly with `go run`, or building a Go binary and executing it